The Kissmobile: A Painful Separation / A Joyful Union

 Hershey appreciated the ingenuity to generate additional exposure & donations.
-Hershey was unaware of the free lodging & meals, so it kept paying the employee’s contractual “Per-Diem” meals & lodging pay.
+Hershey was unaware of their free lodging & meals, so it kept paying the employee’s contractual “Per-Diem” meals & lodging pay.
 The son & his girlfriend saved their “Per Diem” money for their weekends off.
 They stayed at the best 5-Star Resorts throughout the West, enjoying the sweet life (La Dolce Vita), provided by the “Kissmobile”.
 The “Kissmobile was responsible for nurturing their relationship from courtship, through engagement, and to marriage.

 When my friend’s son returned from Hershey’s Western Public Relations tour, he was solicited by an International Public Relations firm, which led to a lucrative Vice Presidency.
 That job allowed him to get married.
-On their Wedding Day, the girl’s father arranged for the Kissmobile to park in front of the Church.
+On their Wedding Day, the Bride’s father arranged for the Kissmobile to park in front of the Church.
 The photos from the local media, of the newlyweds leaving the Church, got national exposure.

 Dating works in mysterious ways.
 One girl’s broken engagement leads to another girl’s marriage.
 My friend’s son & wife celebrated their 15th Wedding Anniversary with a dinner.
 Family & friends sat at tables, with a picture of the newlyweds standing next to the Kissmobile, in front of the Church.

-Its been “La Dolce Vita.” ever since.
+Their hearts go on and on, and its been “La Dolce Vita.” ever since.